 - LUXURY – The Makati Shangri-La from £163 and up for one night

 Reasons why I love Philippines: Eating Adobo and going to Jolibee for a Chicken Joy!
 Beautiful Churches and Beaches.

 Thailand is one of the most obvious choices of places to be included on this list of cheap places to travel in Asia.
 It is a tourists’ favourite and the place to go for uninhibited fun.
-Tourism season is year long in Thailand.
+Tourism season is year long in Thailand, with peak season from November to February.
 And, although the prices have been going up a bit over the last years, life in Thailand is still cheaper than in the West.
 Chiang Mai, seems to have gained a lot of popularity lately, and it is one of the cheapest places in Thailand.
 But if you are not into jungle covered hills that much and you prefer a more sandy environment, choose one of the more distant islands.
 You might have to take several flights and a boat ride to get there, but you’ll have more privacy and the prices will be really low for everything.

 £1/$1 beer?
 YES!

 Meal at Inexpensive Restaurant: £3-£5 ($4-$6.50) and street food or market food £1 Pad Thai (Chiang Rai!)

 - HOSTEL – Bedstation Hostel Khao San approx £10 a night for dorm room.

 - LAYOVER HOTEL – Bangkok Airport Layover Hotels £20-£40